-\begin{proof} Given an integral feasible solution $\by$ for capacitated $b$--Matching, observe that $\ylong{\by}$ would satisfy $\F_c$.
-The constraints $\{\bA^c\ylong{\by} \leq \bb^c\}$ hold because $\ylong{\by}$ defines an integral uncapacitated $b$-matching over $\ylong{G}$.
+\begin{proof} Given an integral feasible solution $\by$ for capacitated $b$--matching, the constraints $\{\bA^c\ylong{\by} \leq \bb^c\}$ hold because $\ylong{\by}$ defines an integral uncapacitated $b$-matching over $\ylong{G}$.
 The new constraints $\ylong{\Q^c}$ are satisfied since $\by$ is feasible, i.e., $\by \leq \bc$.
 Note that the objective function value does not change as a consequence of Definition~\ref{deftwoc}.
-This proves that $\beta^{*,c}$ is an upper bound on the maximum capacitated integral $b$--Matching.
+This proves that $\beta^{*,c}$ is an upper bound on the maximum capacitated integral $b$--matching.

-In the reverse direction, given a fractional solution $\by^c$ to $\F_c$, with objective value $\beta^{*,c}$, observe that $\by^c$ satisfies the conditions of being in the uncapacitated $b$-matching polytope of $\ylong{G}$ (recall these constraints are in \ref{lpbm}).
-Therefore $\by^c$ can be expressed as a convex combination of integral uncapacitated $b$--Matchings over $\ylong{G}$.
-Since $\by^c$ satisfies that the vertex capacities in $V_L - V$ as an equality (see $\ylong{\Q^c}$) -- { \em every integral uncapacitated $b$--Matching in the decomposition of $\by^c$ must satisfy the vertex capacities $V_L-V$ as equality.} Therefore there exists at least one integral uncapacitated $b$--Matching $\t{\by^c}$ in the decomposition of $\by^c$ which has objective value at least $\beta^{*,c}$ and satisfies the vertex capacities for $V_L - V$ as equality.
-Now $\yshort{\t{\by^c}}$ is an integral capacitated $b$--Matching in $G$ of weight at least $\beta^{*,c}$. \end{proof}
+In the reverse direction, given a fractional solution $\by^c$ with objective value $\beta^{*,c}$, observe that $\by^c$ satisfies the conditions of being in the uncapacitated $b$-matching polytope of $\ylong{G}$ (recall these constraints are in \ref{lpbm}).
+Therefore $\by^c$ can be expressed as a convex combination of integral uncapacitated $b$--matchings over $\ylong{G}$.
+Since $\by^c$ satisfies that the vertex capacities in $V^c - V$ as an equality (see $\ylong{\Qc}$) -- { \em every integral uncapacitated $b$--matching in the decomposition of $\by^c$ must satisfy the vertex capacities $V^c-V$ as equality.} Therefore there exists at least one integral uncapacitated $b$--matching $\t{\by^c}$ in the decomposition of $\by^c$ which has objective value at least $\beta^{*,c}$ and satisfies the vertex capacities for $V^c - V$ as equality.
+Now $\yshort{\t{\by^c}}$ is an integral capacitated $b$--matching in $G$ of weight at least $\beta^{*,c}$. \end{proof}